Astros vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Jose Ramirez and others when the Houston Astros visit the Cleveland Guardians at Progressive Field on Friday at 7:10 PM ET.
+Player prop bet options for Jose Ramirez, Alex Bregman and others are available when the Cleveland Guardians host the Houston Astros at Progressive Field on Saturday at 6:10 PM ET.

 Astros vs. Guardians Game Info